Designing Role Centers

 - The order of the

-area()controls in the page code is not important.
-However, the order of the individual actions and groups is important because they will appear in the order in which they appear in page code.
+area()controls in the page code isn't important.
+However, the order of the individual actions and groups is important because they'll appear in the order in which they appear in page code.

-- In page code, if the first part in the content area is a Headline part, then in the client, the actions area will be automatically positioned either to the right of the Headline part or after the Headline part, depending on the browser window size.
-If the first part is not a Headline, the actions area will appear directly after the navigation area, and extend the width of the workspace.
+- In page code, if the first part in the content area is a Headline part, the actions area in the client will be automatically positioned either to the right of the Headline part or after the Headline part, depending on the browser window size.
+If the first part isn't a Headline, the actions area will appear directly after the navigation area, and extend the width of the workspace.

 The content area consists of one or more parts that display content from other pages.
 Unlike the navigation and actions area that is completely defined in the Role Center page code, the content area consists of self-contained, independent page part objects that can be used across Role Centers and in other pages.
 You define the content area by adding a